theelous3/record.theelous3.net/content/posts/python_for_teaching/index.md

 _"We want to transverse a list of items in sequence, printing the value of each element as you go"._

 There it is in code.
-The student has truly learned something.

 **They can digest the whole concept in one bite.**